 Letter 8021: If I could erase my previous letter by writing a better one, I would multiply my pages endlessly — always improving,...

-If I could erase my letter by writing, I would endeavor to do so with manifold intent.
-But since it is not possible for a man not to err, I — that gray-haired one, yet your father — beg you never to remember my earlier letter: so may father and homeland receive you such as I proclaim you daily to all.
-I trusted the writings of others, so that with the importunate haste of my pen I might bite.
-You had done what a wise man does, who read my verses only to Lord Probus, who holds the summit among the learned — which was the right thing to do.
-I, importunate, who ought not to have trusted another — as far as I can see, I was stirred up in vain.
-Go therefore to Lord Probus (so may your father live, so may you hear me still alive, whom you have always loved), because I dictated these words almost on my deathbed, and kiss his knees on my behalf and tell him about that final verse: Terentianus led me on in that example — "Thus he speaks weeping, and lets loose the reins of his fleet."
-All things, however, that were worthy of correction he has foreseen.
-I greet you with the love I owe.
-If I survive, I will emend the verses themselves and send them thus.
-For I received your letter, which you sent by the boy Rufinus, in the month of July: whence it befell that I did not know what had transpired, so that I was moved in that way.
+If I were able to blot out my page by writing, I would take care to do so with manifold purpose.
+But because it is not lawful for a man not to err, I, that white-haired one, yet your father, beg that you may never be mindful of my earlier letter: so may your father and your fatherland receive you such as I declare you to all every single day.
+I trusted to the writings of others, so that I gnawed at my own pen for its ill-timed haste.
+You had done what a wise man does, who reread my verses among the learned to lord Probus alone, who holds the citadel, which it was fitting to do.
+I, importunate, who ought not to have trusted another, was, as far as I see, stirred up to no purpose.
+Go therefore to lord Probus (so may your father live, so may you hear me, whom you have always loved, living), because I dictated these things half dead, and kiss his knees for me, and tell him about that final verse: Terentianus led me into that instance,

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.